 How to Make Tapioca Pearls from Scratch

-Now that your pot is off the heat, add 2-3 tablespoons of your tapioca starch into the mix and gently stir it all together.
-You’ll have clumps at first (this is normal) but continue stirring until everything is nicely incorporated.
-This is to prime our mixture before we add the rest of the tapioca starch.
+Now that your pot is off the heat, add 2-3 tablespoons of your tapioca starch into the mix.
+Gently stir it all together.
+You’ll have clumps at first (this is normal) but continue stirring until everything is incorporated.
+This is to prep our mixture before we add the rest of the tapioca starch.

-Once that is done, we’ll put our mixture back on the heat but this time we’ll have it at a low heat.
+Once that is done, we’ll put our mixture back on the heat but this time we’ll have it at low heat.
 Remember we’re not cooking anything here, we’re using the low heat to help mix everything together nicely.
-Now, put the rest of your tapioca starch (amount is listed in the above ingredient list) and stir everything together until it’s all incorporated.
+Now, put the rest of your tapioca starch in the pot (the amount is listed in the above ingredient list).
+And you guessed it, stir everything together until it’s all incorporated.

 You’ll know when you’re done mixing when you have a smooth dough-like mixture without any lumps.